Building with the Hum API

 Best Practices

-Address Validation: Provide accurate address data upfront to ensure the best results.
+Provide accurate address data upfront to ensure the best results.
 Include complete address details including street number, street name, city, state, and ZIP code.

-Session Management: Store and manage session tokens appropriately.
+Store and manage session tokens appropriately.
 Each session represents a unique address lookup, and tokens can be used to retrieve session details later.

-Data Caching: Consider caching provider data for frequently requested addresses to improve response times and reduce API calls.
+Consider caching provider data for frequently requested addresses to improve response times and reduce API calls.